JudasM/NumberGuessingGame/README.md

 ## Number Guessing Game

-# a console based number guessing application.
+A console based number guessing application.
-The machine generates a random number, the user tries to match that number
+The machine generates a random number, the user tries to match that number.